lorenzogirardi/kubernetes-postfix/README.md

 # kubernetes-postfix

-Long story short my vps provider changed tha ammount for the small instance from 1$ to 3$
+Long story short my vps provider changed the ammount for the small instance from 1$ to 3$,
 so i took the advantage to switch my postfix service from cloud to onprem.

 Why, since the world is moving to cloud ?
-Because my own domain is used just for alerting and small other stuff and 3$ month is creazy :)
+Because my own domain is used just for alerting and small other stuff and 3$ month is crazy :)
 Anyway i'll lost some good stuff like static ip and possibility ti have a ptr dns.
 Shit happens it's just for my stuff.